usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A secret used in authentication that is known to the subscriber and the verifier.

 #### Special Publication (SP)
 A type of publication issued by NIST.
-Specifically, the Special Publication 800-series reports on the Information Technology Laboratory's research, guidelines, and outreach efforts in computer security, and its collaborative activities with industry, government, and academic organizations.
+Specifically, the SP 800-series reports on the Information Technology Laboratory's research, guidelines, and outreach efforts in computer security, and its collaborative activities with industry, government, and academic organizations.

 #### Subscriber
 A party who has received a credential or authenticator from a CSP.